zubeisanoob/Lightning/README.md

 ## Suggested steps to start the assignment

 1. Sign up for a free GitHub account.
 You might have already done this, please check with me.
 Please send me your username for Github via Slack.
+1. Complete the Github and While Loops primer before attempting this project.
+It has important informagtion that will be useful for this and future Procssing projects!
 1. Then fork this repository.
-See video posting on Slack on how to fork a repository.
+Github Primer has details on how to fork a repository.
 1. Open the Lightning.pde file.
 Copy and paste the code into Processing.
 1. At the top of the program in Processing, declare 4 ````int```` variables ````startX````, ````startY````, ````endX```` and ````endY````.
 Initialize ````startX```` to 0, ````startY```` to 150, ````endX```` to 0 and ````endY```` to 150
 1. ````void setup()```` needs to set the ````size()````, ````strokeWeight()```` and ````background()```` of your program